Yoyogi Park in Tokyo

 Facts & Figures

 Yoyogi Park (Yoyogi Koen) is with 54.1 hectares the 4th largest public park within the 23 wards of Tokyo.
 The park is located near Harajuku and next to the famous Meiji Jingu Shrine.
-Best Ryokans in Tokyo Explore Ryokans in Tokyo >
+Best Ryokans in Tokyo Experience the Ultimate Japanese Hospitality at a Tokyo Ryokan.

-The mixture of ponds, wide lawns, bike paths, picnic areas, bird sanctuary, cycle rentals, many sports facilities and a huge number of trees (more than 15000) makes it a very popular spot for locals and tourists.
+The mixture of ponds, wide lawns, bike paths, picnic areas, bird sanctuary, cycle rentals, many sports facilities, and a huge number of trees (more than 15000) makes it a very popular spot for locals and tourists.
 The central plaza is called Chuo Hiroba.
-In the end of March and beginning of April the park is full with thousands of people during the cherry blossom season (Hanami) to enjoy the scenery.
+At the end of March and beginning of April, the park is full with thousands of people during the cherry blossom season (Hanami) to enjoy the scenery.
 My tip: Plan a visit on a Sunday at the park's east side entrance.
-You will be surprised of the mixture of people on that day.
-Cosplayers, Japanese rock music fans, dance groups and artists will show you a different wilder side of Japan.
-And last but not least enjoy a walk there during autumn when the ginko tree forest turns into an ocean of golden leafs.
+You will be surprised by the mixture of people on that day.
+Cosplayers, Japanese rock music fans, dance groups, and artists will show you a different wilder side of Japan.
+And last but not least enjoy a walk there during autumn when the ginko tree forest turns into an ocean of golden leaves.

 • Yoyogi Park